Greek Lemon Potatoes (Tender & Tangy)

 Frequently Asked Questions

-What's the most common mistake people make when preparing Greek Lemon Potatoes?
-Overcooking the potatoes during parboiling, which can lead to a mushy texture.
+What’s the most common mistake people make when preparing Greek Lemon Potatoes?
+Over-parboiling the potatoes is a common mistake, leading to a mushy texture.
+Ensure they are only slightly tender before baking.

 Can I use a different type of potato?
-While Yukon Gold is preferred for its texture, red potatoes or fingerlings can also work well.
+While Yukon Golds are preferred for their creamy texture, red potatoes can be a good alternative, though they may require slightly different cooking times.

-How do I store leftovers?
-Store in an airtight container in the fridge for up to three days.
-Reheat in the oven to retain crispiness.
+What’s the best way to store leftovers?
+Store any leftovers in an airtight container in the refrigerator for up to 3 days.
+Reheat them in the oven to retain crispiness.

 Serving and Presentation Guide